This guide details how to port a landline number to Deskphone, if you would like to port a mobile number, please see our mobile porting guide.

 If you have broadband on the number you wish to port over to Deskphone, we will need this to be altered before we can proceed with the port.

-To do this you need to email your current provider to ask them to renumber the broadband (so that the broadband ends up being on another number), please ask them to ensure that the service on the number which is to be ported remains active and is NOT disconnected otherwise you would lose the service on the number you are wanting to port over.
+To do this you need to email your current provider to ask them to renumber the broadband (so that the broadband is placed on another number), please ask them to ensure that the service on the number which is to be ported remains active and is NOT disconnected otherwise you would lose the service on the number you are wanting to port over.

 Why do I need to pay for 2 services while the port is taking place?